mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 1. Return to your Content page, and find your Walking Tour feature layer item and click on it to go to the Details page.
 2. Click on the Create View Layer button
 3. Give it an appropriate name like My Mapping App Data Public View (_SUNetID_) and click OK
+4. Click on the Share Button in the resulting Details Page, and change the Sharing to Public.

 The resulting Feature Layer is a read-only view of the data being collected in your Mapping App that can be added to a New Map, filtered, symbolized, pushed to a web application and shared publicly, within the Stanford Org, or with a controlled Group, but without editing permissions.